art1988/ArkanoidGame/README.md

 You can add as many new levels as you like, but pay attention to xml syntax and (x,y) coords.

 Speed of ball increases over time.</br>
-Game also has some bonuses like:
+Game also has some bonuses like:</br>
 <ul>
     <li>Life + / Life -</li>
     <li>Ball speed up / Ball speed down</li>